Lindsay Lohan Will Open LOHAN Beach House In Greece This Summer

 Shortly after the incident, Lindsay and her mom were seen hugging near the property.

-Back in January of 2016, Lindsay expressed that she and her mother hit a rough patch, according to People.
+Back in January 2016, Lindsay expressed that she and her mother hit a rough patch, according to People.
 The actress took to Instagram and wrote, “sometimes it sucks when your mom isn’t there for you,” in a since-deleted social media post.

 A year later in December of 2017, the mother-daughter duo seemed to have patched things up and made an appearance on the red carpet.
 It was during this appearance that Lohan stated her decision to move her life to Dubai.